OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_update.md

 }
 ```
 ##### Response
-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+The following is an example of the response.

+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.
+>
 <!-- {
   "blockType": "response",
   "truncated": true,